tholden/ParallelFastNonLinearACD/README.md

      * At `Order` `n`, this uses `(2^(NonProductSearchDimension+n)-1)^ProductSearchDimension-1` points per iteration.

 ## Function usage
-`[ xMean, BestFitness, Iterations, NEvaluations ] = ACD( FitnessFunction, xMean, sigma, LB, UB, A, b, MaxEvaluations, StopFitness, HowOftenUpdateRotation, Order, SearchDimension, Parallel );`
+`[ xMean, BestFitness, Iterations, NEvaluations ] = ACD( FitnessFunction, xMean, sigma, LB, UB, A, b, MaxEvaluations, StopFitness, HowOftenUpdateRotation, Order, SearchDimension, Resume );`

 Inputs:
  * `FitnessFunction`: The objective function, a function handle.
+The objective must be vectorized, supporting a matrix of inputs (with one column per observation), and returning a vector of outputs.
+To assist with converting arbitrary functions to this form, three wrappers (SerialWrapper, ParForParallelWrapper, TimedParallelWrapper) are provided.
  * `xMean`: The initial point.
  * `Sigma`: The initial search radius.
 Either a scalar, or a vector of search radiuses by coordinate, with the same number of elements as xMean.
  * `MinSigma`: The minimum search radius.
 The search will stop when all coordinates of sigma are below this value.
 Either a scalar, or a vector of minimum search radiuses by coordinate, with the same number of elements as xMean.